sebaactis/sebaactis/README.md

 ➪ I'm 26 years old, and I'm from Buenos Aires Argentina.

-➪ I'm MERN Full Stack Developer and .NET Developer.
+➪ I'm MERN and .NET Full Stack Developer

 ➪ I'm passionate about technology.
 I found in software development my place in the world and what I want my profession to be.